stonepros/stone/doc/dev/developer_guide/running-tests-in-cloud.rst

 ==========================

-In this chapter, we will explain in detail how use an OpenStack tenant as an environment for Ceph `integration testing`_.
+In this chapter, we will explain in detail how use an OpenStack tenant as an environment for Stone `integration testing`_.

 Assumptions and caveat
 ----------------------